EleonoraShan/mortgage-check/README.md

 # How to run

-Post install the application can be ran with npm run tauri dev
+Post install the desktop application can be ran with ```npm run tauri dev```.
+The app is predominantly designed to run on an Apple Silicon Mac.

 On launch, if you already have Ollama installed and gpt-oss:20b downloaded Ollama will automatically be started and the application will run for you completely locally.